PurdueAGEC652/AGEC652_2024/syllabus/syllabus.md

 The third part will review econometric methods typically used in structural estimation: maximum likelihood, generalized method of moments, and simulation-based methods.
 These are the recommended references for in-depth exposition of these topics (although most graduate-level econometric textbooks include at least one of these methods).

+- [CT05] Cameron, A. Colin, and Trivedi, Pravin K..
+Microeconometrics: Methods and Applications.
+United Kingdom: Cambridge University Press, 2005.
 - [G18] Greene, William H. Econometric Analysis.
 8th Edition.
 United Kingdom: Pearson, 2018.
-- [W10] Wooldridge, Jeffrey M. Econometric Analysis of Cross Section and Panel Data.
-2nd Edition.
-United Kingdom, MIT Press, 2010.

 ### Software